 Its counterpart would be mental rigidity – like how having a tight hamstring or an unstretched mid-section thwarts any attempt at rigorous and fulfilling activity.

-And in that context, we can easily see how rigidity has been or can be an impediment to lasting and mutually affectionate love relationships, especially during periods of accelerated personal growth – whether those relationships are with our spouses, our children, our parents, or our pals.
+And in that context, we can easily see how rigidity has been or can be an impediment to lasting and mutually affectionate love relationships – whether they’re with our spouses, our children, our parents, or our pals.

 Let’s get into what it looks like to be psychologically flexible.